strenkml/Recommender/README.md

 - Adds recommendations to your Plex watchlist
 - Creates and manages Plex collections
 - Works with your existing Plex libraries

+The app runs completely independently of your Plex server.
+It only interacts with Plex to:
+- Read your library contents during initial scan
+- Add items to your watchlist when requested
+- Create/modify collections when requested
+- Fetch poster images for display

+All recommendation logic, learning, and data storage happens locally in the app.
+Your Plex server is never modified without explicit actions from you.

 ## Features